|

 PRINCIPLES

-I believe that we need to finally look at spirituality in an integrated fashion, rather than focussing on separate issues.
+I believe that we need to look at spirituality in an integrated fashion, rather than focussing on fragmentary separate issues.
 The most important thing we must seek is love, the perfect relationship.
 We therefore need to seek a high level of refinement, which produces the greatest gifts we can give to others, namely virtue, wisdom and beauty.
 In these confusing, troubling times, intelligent people want to hear the truth.
 They want their pressing questions answered authentically and objectively.
 They ask 'In this age in broken promises, deception and hatred, what should we truly seek?'.
 The answer is to establish the ideal of the family, which incorporates total openness, honesty, trust and commitment in relationships; it is a family that is ultimately not based on biology or legal status, but purely on mutual respect.
 There is no question this is a deeply spiritual theme, since it is reflected in the words of Christ who said that, 'By this everyone will know that you are my disciples, if you have love for one another.'
 (John 13:35)

 VISION

 I go wherever the analysis takes me; my goal is to refine the conclusions so that everyone can see how, when and where these dynamics affect them personally.
 My written works clearly hold a definite point of view, and they do not shy away from making controversial statements that might offend certain individuals or groups.
 My point of view might accurately be called 'traditionalist', but this is not due to upbringing, nor does it prejudicially tap into current fads or ideas.
-Rather, it is the objective realisation that many traditional principles in Western culture are highly effective in helping ordinary people in dealing with the challenges of life.
+Rather, it is the objective realisation that many traditional principles in European culture are highly effective in helping ordinary people in dealing with the challenges of life.

 But I believe a modern individual concerned with consonance and balance should be active not only in disseminating knowledge, but also in creating beauty.
 That is why as an artist, I am doing something similar to what I do as an author.
-I focus on the dynamics of the scene that I wish to capture, bringing the whole into cognition, into semblance, without losing the accuracy or impact of the individual components.
-The viewer can then establish for him or herself what they get from the scene, how they interpret the colours, shapes, textures and shades.
+I focus on the dynamics of the scene that I wish to capture, bringing the whole into cognition, without losing the accuracy or impact of the individual components.
+The viewer can then establish for himself or herself what they get from the scene, how they interpret the colours, shapes, textures and shades.
 I do not, unlike other modern artists, deliberately reduce the complexity of the scene, I accept the scene as it is, and attempt to bring all the components and elements into harmony.

 Paul Dennis Sporer